Tax Evasion Defence Lawyer in Germany – English-Speaking Specialists in Frankfurt

 Our law firm in Frankfurt am Main is specialised in tax evasion, tax fraud and other white-collar offences, including breach of trust, corporate crime and document forgery.
 With more than 25 years of experience in criminal defence, we represent private individuals, executives and companies in tax investigations and criminal proceedings throughout Germany.

-• Blanket offence: The AO refers to the German Criminal Code and special tax statutes—interpretation follows criminal-law principles.
+• Blanket offence: The AO refers to the German Criminal Code and special tax statutes—interpretation follows criminal-law principles (see criminal offences & criminal procedure).

 • No simple offsetting: The “Kompensationsverbot” (§ 370 (4) sent.
 3 AO) limits set-offs; a criminal tax shortfall may exist even if no additional tax is ultimately assessed.